 The list will also include vitamin and mineral supplements, preservatives and flavors.
 Look for replacers with trace minerals and B-complex vitamins as they are important for lamb growth.
 Probiotics and yeast extracts are often included in milk replacers to help support the digestive system.

 3. Is lamb milk replacer easy for me to feed?

 When reviewing lamb milk replacer packaging, read through the feeding instructions.

 Feeding instructions should be easy to understand.
 Step-by-step instructions outlining feeding through the weaning phase will make it easy for you to follow as your lambs grow.

-No matter your goals, look for a lamb milk replacer such as Sav-A-Lam® milk replacer to support health, growth and performance.
-Knowing what to look for in a lamb milk replacer and how to feed it, will help you feel confident raising lambs.
+No matter your goals, look for a lamb milk replacer such as Sav-A-Lam® Milk Replacer to support health, growth and performance.
+Knowing what to look for in a lamb milk replacer and how to use it will help you feel confident raising lambs.

 As the owner of a backyard flock, we know you want the best for your birds.
 That’s why our Sav-A-Chick® line includes three high-quality supplements formulated to support your flock when they need it most.
 Using t...